DaC00P/lesson_plan/node_quiz.md

     C. arguments[0]
     D. process.argv[0]

-3. What is one of the most key features of Node.js?
+3. What is Node.js most notably used for?
     A. Synchronous execution of server-side code
-    B. Multi-threaded server-side code execution through clusters
+    B. Multi-threaded clusters
-    C. Asynchronous execution of server-side code - key
+    C. The basis for webservers - key
-    D. Callback based server-side code execution
+    D. Asset compilation, scripting, and monitoring

-4. What is the global(top level) object in Node?
+4. Which of the following is not an accessible object in Node.js?
-    A. Document
+    A. Document   - key
-    B. Window
+    B. Console
-    C. Object - key
+    C. Object
     D. Process

-5. What is the most accurate description of what this block of code is logging to the console?
+5. What is the most accurate description of what this block of code is checking?
     ```js
     var a = 5;
     var b = 5;
     console.log(a === b)
     ```
-    A. Whether `a` and `b` are the same value by returning true or false
+    A. If `a` and `b` are the same value
-    B. Whether or not the type and value of `a` and `b` are the same by returning a boolean - key
+    B. Whether the type and value of `a` and `b` are equal - key
     C. If `a` has the same object ID as `b`
-    D. The object IDs of both objects and if they are equal
+    D. Whether the object IDs of both objects are the same

 6. What will `parseInt('  5  ')` return?
     A. The string of '  5  '